Running Nextflow pipelines on Puhti

 SSH into the login node of Puhti cluster (See instructions here)

-Nextflow on Puhti is available via a conda environment and is activated as below:
+Nextflow on Puhti is available as a module and can be load as below:

 In case you need any custom installations with specific version of Nextflow in your workspace, please follow instructions here.